Math and statistics » Tensor operators module

 Finds the largest eigenvector of the symmetric matrix at each pixel in image in.

 Computes the eigen decomposition in the same way as dip::EigenDecomposition, but outputs only the eigenvector that corresponds to the eigenvalue with largest magnitude.
+Always uses the precise algorithm.

 in must be symmetric and real-valued.